janepascar/janepascar.github.io-source/content/authors/admin/_index.md

 Prior to beginning my PhD, I recieved my BSc in Zoology from SUNY Oswego where I was advised by Chris Chandler.
 At Oswego, I studied reproductive endosymbiont genomics and sex-chromosome evolution in terrestrial isopods.

-Afterwards, I was a research technician at University of Southern California under Suzanne Edmands where I assisted on a project exploring mito-nuclear interactions and sex-biased gene expression in intertidal copepods.
+Afterwards, I was a research technician at the University of Southern California under Suzanne Edmands where I assisted on a project exploring mito-nuclear interactions and sex-biased gene expression in intertidal copepods.